What We Know

-Imagine every neighborhood in Charlottesville as a forest where children and their families have access to clean air, shade trees, and vibrant green space.
-Instead, the reality in some Charlottesville neighborhoods is quite different:
+Imagine every neighborhood in Charlottesville as a forest where children and their families have access to clean air, shade trees, and vibrant parks.
+Instead, the reality in some Charlottesville neighborhoods is quite different

-Charlottesville’s tree canopy coverage declined significantly from 50% in 2004 to 38% today,
+Charlottesville’s tree canopy coverage declined significantly since 2004.

-Unfortunately, 12 of Charlottesville 19 neighborhoods are below 40% tree canopy;
+Unfortunately, 10 of Charlottesville 19 neighborhoods are below 40% tree canopy.

-ReLeaf will prioritize planting and preserving trees on private property where the City cannot.
+ReLeaf prioritizes planting and preserving trees on private property where the City cannot.

 As discovered in the latest Canopy Study, about 75% of the areas for tree planting in the City are on private property.